 4. Tuff Mutt Hands Free Dog Leash Bungee

-Traditional leashes can easily get tangled around your legs during a run, leading to frustration or even tripping hazards.
-This leash addresses that issue with an innovative easy-glide belt clip, allowing your dog to move from side to side without wrapping the leash around you.
+Tangled leashes can disrupt your run and pose safety risks.
+This leash solves that with an easy-glide belt clip, allowing your dog to move side-to-side without wrapping the leash around your legs.

 - Reflective for safety